nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Security Validation Errors ###

-Provider systems SHALL returning one of the following `OperationOutcome` error codes in the case of enforcing their local patient consent/data sharing rules when responding to consumer API requests.
+Provider systems SHALL returning one of the following `OperationOutcome` error codes in the case of enforcing their local patient consent rules when responding to consumer API requests.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |